128technology/docs/docs/initialize_u-iso_adv_workflow.md

 }
 ```

-### Conductor-Managed Router Onboarding Configuration
+#### Conductor-Managed Router Onboarding Configuration Example File

-The following is an example onboarding config that can be used to onboard a conductor-managed router using API initialization or a file placed on disk.
+The following is an example onboarding config that can be used to onboard a conductor-managed router using [API Initialization](#api-initialization) or a [file placed on disk](#file-on-disk).
 ```
 {
 “mode”: “conductor-managed”,